Oyster Bay station: Railroad museum

-The Oyster Bay Railroad Museum, a New York state historical/educational not-for-profit museum, is working on the museum under the Town of Oyster Bay.
+The Oyster Bay Railroad Museum – a New York state historical/educational not-for-profit museum – is working on the museum with the Town of Oyster Bay.
 The original LIRR Oyster Bay railroad station is now owned by the Town of Oyster Bay, rather than the LIRR.
 Various engineering and architectural studies and reviews in order to restore the depot into a museum have been completed.
 As a result, The Oyster Bay Railroad Museum has transformed the original Oyster Bay station depot into the new home of the Oyster Bay Railroad Museum.